The Amazing Power of Fat

 - Fat is abundant in the human body.

 - Fat can be easily accessed and collected using a minimally invasive procedure and local anesthesia.

 - Fat contains many supportive and reparative cells that help to promote a healing environment throughout the body.

 - Research has shown that regardless of a person’s age, their fat maintains its reparative properties, unlike other tissues such as bone marrow, which may lose healing capacity with age.

 Things to Consider:

-- Additionally, tissues taken from one part of the body and inserted into another are often unable to obtain nourishment from the surrounding tissues or are subjected to such a hostile environment that they are unable to survive.
+- Tissues taken from one part of the body and inserted into another are often unable to obtain nourishment from the surrounding tissues or are subjected to such a hostile environment that they are unable to survive.

-- Fat in its natural state contains toxins and inflammatory elements that need to be removed prior to therapeutic use.
+- Fat in its natural state contains impurities such as blood, oil, and cell debris that need to be removed prior to use.